gksaurabh/gksaurabh.github.io/_pages/about.md

 - Built a fullstack web-app to help users study for the GRE exam [[+]](https://github.com/gksaurabh/GRE-Wordlist-webapp)
 - Built a static weather app using ReactJS weather making calls to an API [[+]](https://github.com/gksaurabh/Weather_App)
 - Wrote a script to automate booking a time slot for gyms across the city of Ottawa [[+]](https://github.com/gksaurabh/OttawaGym-BookingAutomation)
+- Redesigned the User Interface for a rotational savings app which is now live on the play store [[+]](https://github.com/gksaurabh/KYNZA-UI)
 - Built a sorting algorithm visualing tool using ReactJS and JavaScript [[+]](https://github.com/gksaurabh/sortingVisualizer)
 - Built a cognitive model using ACT-R to replicate different aspects of human consciousness (Memory, decision making, perception) using a GOMS expert model system [[+]](https://github.com/gksaurabh/cognitive_modeling_ACT-R)